 The beach we will ride on is virtually untouched.
-It has maintained it’s natural environment and we often see flocks of scarlet macaws in the trees that line the shore.
+It has maintained it’s natural environment and we often see flocks of scarlet macaws in the trees that line the shore and formations of pelicans flying over head.
 Riding at low tide the beach is wide and long with lots of room to move if you want to trot and canter.

-For lunch we stop at a oceanfront home for a fresh fish lunch and coconut milk.
+For lunch we stop at a oceanfront home for a fresh fish lunch.
 This is a great spot to swim with your horse in the warm waters of the Costa Rican Pacific Ocean.
 Our horses love the water and will often roll and play in the surf like children.

-Day 8: The horses go home in the morning but you are welcome to book additional nights at the Pelican, continue your Costa Rican adventure visiting other areas of interest, or take a shuttle to SJO international airport which is about 2 hours away.
+Day 8: You are welcome to book additional nights at the Delfin, continue your Costa Rican adventure visiting other areas of interest, or take a shuttle to SJO international airport which is about 2 hours away.
 The hotel staff will assist you in making your travel plans.

 Schedule and Costs:

-If you would like to schedule this trek, we are currently scheduling for February 2018.
+If you would like to schedule this trek, we are currently scheduling for February through March, 2018.
 Let us know your convenient dates and we will book it!

-The price includes airport pickup, all meals and lodging while on the trek (except for the last dinner at the beach) horses, tack and bilingual guides.
+The price includes airport pickup, all meals and lodging while on the trek (except for two dinners at the beach) horses, tack and bilingual guides.